 Convention Description Bold This shows the names of menu items, dialog boxes, dialog box elements, and commands.
 Example: Click OK .
-Code Code examples appear in courier text.
+Code Code examples appear in courier font.
 It may represent text you type or data you read.
-Yellow highlight Code with yellow highlight is used to draw attention to the code that is being indicated in the content.
-Yellow highlight with red text Red color text with yellow highlight is used to indicate the code parameter that needs to be changed or replaced.
+Yellow highlight Code highlighted in yellow draws attention to the code that is being indicated in the content.
+Yellow highlight with red text Red text highlighted in yellow indicates the code parameter that needs to be changed or replaced.
 Italics Reference to other documents.
 Note: Notes contain additional useful information.
-Warning Warning contains important information.
+Warning Warnings contain important information.
 Pay special attention to information highlighted this way.
 Successive menu choices Successive menu choices may appear with a greater than sign (>) between the items that you will select consecutively.
-Example: Navigate to File > Save > OK .
+Example: Navigate to File&gt; Save&gt; OK .